-The sponsoring organization must hold and maintain a current accreditation and/or certification by an entity that recognizes quality and safety of care.
+The sponsoring organization must hold and maintain a current accreditation and/or certification by an entity that recognizes quality and safety of care or provide evidence that the organization demonstrates quality and safety of care.
 Many of the programs are based on a patient-centered, primary care delivery model and hold additional certifications such as NCQA's PCMH recognition.
 These entities may include but are not limited to: